-Knight Foundation devotes $5.25 million to last-mile autonomous car service
+Knight Foundation devotes $5.25 million to studying last-mile autonomous car service

 That said, some manufacturers have taken it upon themselves to address “last mile” gaps in neighborhoods and suburbs.
 In July, Waymo announced a partnership with Valley Metro, the Phoenix area’s regional public transit authority, to develop mobility solutions for seniors and people with disabilities.
 And last week, autonomous vehicle startup Udelv began delivering groceries from supermarkets in Oklahoma City to customers in “underserved” markets.

-The Knight Foundation program formalizes those efforts, and importantly, said Lilian Coral, Knight Foundation director for national strategy and technology innovation, gives riders a voice they currently lack.
+The Knight Foundation program formalizes those efforts and importantly — said Lilian Coral, Knight Foundation director for national strategy and technology innovation — gives riders a voice they currently lack.

 “Autonomous vehicles are one of the most disruptive technologies of our time, holding significant implications for the way we move, work, and interact within communities.
 Important conversations are happening among government and industry on what these changes mean for the future, but residents have largely been left from the table,” Coral said.
 “Without their input, we risk designing cities for new kinds of cars, rather than for people.”